230 total entries across 2 section(s)

 IRREGULARITYAny deviation from proper procedure, including misdraws, misplays, or scoring errors.

-KEEPSEE LEAVE (KEEP).
+KEEPSee LEAVE (KEEP).

 LADDER (STAIR-STEP / STAIRCASE)A series of short plays building in one direction, often leading to a blocked board.